Kailyn Lowry Has A Serious Addiction: ‘Teen Mom’ Star Admits She Can’t Stop It By Herself

 “Pedicures last way longer than a week.
 Lol,” one person pointed out, but Kailyn Lowry had thought about that, writing back, “But I’m pregnant and it’s about to be summer so.”

-As it turns out, this may not be Kailyn’s first time trying to boycott Starbucks.
-While she may have the money to buy Starbucks daily, it sounds like she may be boycotting it because she may be a little scared at how much she actually enjoys it.
+As it turns out, this might not be Kailyn’s first time trying to break her Starbucks habit.
+While she might have the money to buy Starbucks daily, it sounds like she may be cutting it out because she might be a little scared at how much she actually enjoys it.
 She enjoyed it so much that she tried the new unicorn Starbucks drink, which has been slammed by many coffee drinkers as being downright disgusting.
 In addition, Lowry is now revealing that she’s actually dreaming about mixing drinks together.
 It sounds like Kailyn has a serious coffee problem.

 On a more serious note, Kailyn Lowry’s biggest hurdle these days is getting ready to have this baby.
 She has hinted that she may be a single mother, as she refuses to reveal the identity of the baby’s father.
 And it is possible that she’s doing it all her own.